24.1: DNA Replication

 The Cell Cycle

-The cell cycle is an ordered series of events involving cell growth and cell division that produces two new daughter cells.
-Cells on the path to cell division proceed through a series of precisely timed and carefully regulated stages of growth, DNA replication, and division that produce two genetically identical cells.
-The cell cycle has two major phases, interphaseand the mitotic phase, as shown in Figure \(\PageIndex{25}\).
+The cell cycle is an ordered series of events that involve cell growth and cell division, resulting in the production of two new daughter cells.
+Cells on the path to cell division proceed through a series of precisely timed and carefully regulated stages of growth, DNA replication, and division, resulting in the production of two genetically identical daughter cells.
+The cell cycle consists of two major phases: interphase and the mitotic phase, as illustrated in Figure \(\PageIndex{25}\).
 During interphase, the cell grows and DNA is replicated.
-During the mitotic phase, the replicated DNA and cytoplasmic contents are separated and the cell divides.
+During the mitotic phase, the replicated DNA and cytoplasmic contents are separated, and the cell divides.
 Watch this video about the cell cycle: http://openstax.org/l/biocellcyc

 Figure \(\PageIndex{25}\): Diagram of the Cell Cycle.
 Fowler, S., et.al.
 (2013) Openstax